conda-forge/pytorch-cpu-feedstock/README.md

 Installing pytorch-cpu
 ======================

-Installing `pytorch-cpu` from the `conda-forge` channel can be achieved by adding `conda-forge` to your channels with:
+Installing `pytorch-cpu` from the `conda-forge/label/pytorch_rc` channel can be achieved by adding `conda-forge/label/pytorch_rc` to your channels with:

 ```
-conda config --add channels conda-forge
+conda config --add channels conda-forge/label/pytorch_rc
 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `libtorch, pytorch, pytorch-cpu, pytorch-gpu, pytorch-tests` can be installed with `conda`:
+Once the `conda-forge/label/pytorch_rc` channel has been enabled, `libtorch, pytorch, pytorch-cpu, pytorch-gpu, pytorch-tests` can be installed with `conda`:

 ```
 conda install libtorch pytorch pytorch-cpu pytorch-gpu pytorch-tests